 Students will not be permitted to move freely throughout the residence or to socialize during the 14-day self-isolation period.
 Common areas, including laundry facilities, lounges, study areas, and kitchens will be closed during self-isolation.
-Outdoor time will be organized through Orientation and a schedule will be provided.
+A schedule for outdoor time will be provided in your room.
 Online programming is also being developed to keep students engaged and entertained during this self-isolation period.
-In case of a fire alarm, student must wear a mask and exit the building at the closest designated exit, keeping in mind physical distancing when exiting and returning to the building.
+In case of a fire alarm, students must wear a mask and exit the building at the closest designated exit, keeping in mind physical distancing when exiting and returning to the building.

 In the event of an emergency, such as difficulty breathing, please contact 911 and then, if possible, Campus Security at 364-2228.

 If you feel you have symptoms of COVID-19, contact Tele-Care (811 if dialing from a New Brunswick phone number, 1-877-795-3773 if dialing from an out-of-province number).
 Please be sure to disclose to them that you are currently in isolation.
 Alternatively, you can fill out the Government of New Brunswick’s online assessment to see if you will need to be tested.
 Please also contact email@example.com to notify them that you are feeling unwell and let them know the symptoms you are experiencing.